krishnasaga/learning-notes/meditations.md

-# When you encounter unkinness
+# When you encounter unkindness

 "No matter what anyone says or does, my task is to be good."